magomimmo/modern-cljs/doc/tutorial-18.md

   ...)
 ```

-Here we added the `cemerick.piggipack/wrap-cljs-repl` middleware into
+Here we added the `cemerick.piggipack/wrap-cljs-repl` middleware to
-an apparently void stack of nREPL middleware used by `lein repl` when
+the stack of nREPL middleware used by `lein repl` when it starts an
-it starts an nREPL session.
+nREPL session.

 ### Step 3 - Run the bREPL

-We can now run a bREPL session on top of a just launched nREPL
+We can now run a bREPL session on top of an nREPL session.
-session.

 First we need: